Connect with us

 Mr Magufuli urged the contractor to do everything possible to expedite the project.

-“With advanced technology that Korea has, I don’t expect the contractor to delay the project,” he said.
+“With the technology that Korea has, I don’t expect the contractor to delay,” he said.

 Selander Bridge is one of the several projects that the Tanzanian government is undertaking in a bid to ease traffic congestion on Dar es Salaam roads, which has been costing the economy an estimated $1.82 million annually.